gautamo/BlockMatching/README.md

 <br>
 <p align="center"><img src="PLOT/mean_UAV123_person1_resized360_10predF0skipF10meanSize_plot.png"></p>

 ##### Compute the residual metric across a video to visualize the parts of the video that change the most.
+The residual metric is computed from the mean absolute difference of the residual frame.

 #### How Effective is Compression?